 After buying an annuity, that money is locked in for a certain period of time, typically from six to eight years, according to the Securities and Exchange Commission, or SEC.
 You can take the money out, but you pay a certain percentage in surrender charges for access to your money.
 That fee typically decreases by 1 percentage point each year until it ends.
 You may also pay penalties if you withdraw before age 59½, plus taxes.

 After annuitizing the account, your money is basically gone.
 You've given the account to the insurance company in exchange for a regular income.

 "The problem is that most people don't realize when they annuitize, they give up the account," says LaSpisa.

 "When you lock in these strategies, you don't have an escape hatch," he says.

 The income that annuities guarantee is backed up only by the insurance company, and to a certain extent, the state.
-Every state has a guarantee association that each insurance company doing business in the state has to pay into, which guarantees a certain level of protection for policyholders.
-In general, the amount protected varies between $150,000 and $300,000, depending on the state.
+Every state has a guarantee association that each insurance company doing business in that state has to pay into, which guarantees a certain level of protection for policyholders.
+In general, the amount protected varies from $150,000 to $300,000, depending on the state.

-But there is no FDIC to ride in and give you your money back if the company fails.
+But there is no Federal Deposit Insurance Corp. to ride in and give you your money back if the company fails.